 Born in Utah in 1953, I lived in Whittier, California, until my family moved to the North Island of New Zealand.
 I had my 5th birthday on a steamship, called the S.S.
 Orcades, halfway across the Pacific Ocean.
 I come from a large family of 10, and I’ve lived in New Zealand, Hawaii, California, and Thailand (also 8 months in Spain, 8 months in Puerto Rico, and 8 months in the Philippines, all during my military service).

 I am a U.S. Navy veteran, I have a Master’s Degree in psychology, and I taught school in the Lancaster School District for 20 years.
 I retired in 2015 at 63 years of age.
 My various hobbies are scuba diving, travel, music, sports, playing pool, and, of course, photography!

 My first camera was an old Kodak black and white film camera with a twist frame advance.
 I graduated to 26mm cassette-type Kodak cameras, after which I bought a couple of Asahi Pentax 35mm film cameras.
-When the digital age came about, I used a digital Olympus point-and-shoot, along with an underwater camera and dedicated strobe (Sealife).
-In 2014, I bought Nikon’s basic model, the D3300.
-I use two lenses, an 18-55mm Nikkor and a 55-300mm Nikkor zoom.
-I now shoot manual RAW format, and once in awhile I might bounce or fill with a hot-shoe strobe.
-In the studio, the lighting will vary, but I do prefer ambient light.
+When the digital age came about, I bought a digital Olympus point-and-shoot, but now I use the Fujifulm XT3 with two lenses, the “kit” lens (18-55mm) and the 55-200mm zoom.